-NBC’s ‘Dateline: A Killer Role’ is covering the dramatic case of Aisling Tucker Moore-Reed / Wyn Reed and her manslaughter conviction in the episode that details the slaying of her maternal uncle, Shane Patrick Moore.
+NBC’s ‘Dateline: A Killer Role’ covers the dramatic case of Aisling Tucker Moore-Reed / Wyn Reed and her manslaughter conviction in the episode that details the slaying of her maternal uncle, Shane Patrick Moore.
 From apparent lies to doing a movie to a secret recording of the murder, there are a lot of plot twists in this case, with each one turning out to be more perplexing than the one before, making the entire thing just as intriguing as it is chilling.
 So, we bet, that like us, you’re curious to know more about Aisling, what exactly she did, and where she is now, right?
 Read on to find out!

 Who Is Wyn Reed?